killme2008/alfred-workflow/README.md

-My workflows for alred,feel free to modify and use them.
+My workflows for Alfred, feel free to modify and use them.